praawt/developers/book/tutorials/how-to-publish-inventory.md

 # How to publish inventory

-In this tutorial, you will learn how tu publish the simplest offering
+In this tutorial, you will learn how to publish the simplest offering
 possible: Your apartment for a period of your vacation.

 ## Requirements